Walker's Haute Route

 When to go?

-Our Walker's Haute Route season runs from the middle of July to the middle of September.
+Our Walker's Haute Route season runs from late July to the middle of September.
 This short season is imposed by the weather: the chance of late-Spring snow patches remaining into early July across the higher passes, and the chance of the weather deteriorating into late September.
 Because we can't predict the weather for the coming summer, we have to set these dates in advance.
 The Haute Route is a particularly high route and this is the reason for the later start than our other Alpine treks.

 Where to stay

 The Haute Route's accommodation is a major attraction of the route.
-At various points there are choices of mountain huts, campsites, luxurious hotels, more modest hotels, and auberges with a mix of rooms and dormitories.
+At various points there are choices of mountain huts, luxurious hotels, more modest hotels, and auberges with a mix of rooms and dormitories.

 Most accommodation is family-run, even in the larger places such as Zinal.
 Our Haute Route clients often volunteer how much they enjoy the variety of the places we book for them; we aim to give a true experience of the Alps and of the Haute Route.
 In Zermatt we book a superbly well-run yet not extravagant hotel, for a memorable finish.